eclipse-embed-cdt/web-jekyll/pages/debug/install.md

 J-Link and OpenOCD are not the only existing solutions, but probably are the most portable ones.
 J-Link is a single piece of hardware that can be used with most ARM processors.
 At the other end of the spectrum is OpenOCD, a single piece of software that, within limits, can be used with most JTAG probes, especially on GNU/Linux.

-If portability is not your concern, and you prefer other GDB servers, please feel free to use them, but GNU MCU Eclipse plug-ins do not provide support from them.
+If portability is not your concern, and you prefer other GDB servers, please feel free to use them, but Eclipse Embedded CDT does not provide support from them.

 To save you time, we compiled a list of other GDB servers, with some of their features and  limitations: